-On June 11, 2021, the Company, Philip Goldberg, Kevin Goldberg, Nicholas Vita and Michael Abbott entered into a Nominating Rights and Voting Agreement (the "Voting Agreement"), pursuant to which, among other things, the parties agreed that: (i) Philip Goldberg and Kevin Goldberg are entitled to designate a nominee to serve as director of the Company, and (ii) Nicholas Vita and Michael Abbott agree to cause all of the Common Shares and/or Proportionate Voting Shares and/or any other voting securities of the Company beneficially owned, or over which control or direction is exercised, by Mr. Vita and Mr. Abbott, respectively, to be voted for the such nominee.
-Pursuant to the Voting Agreement, Philip Goldberg and Kevin Goldberg have designated Philip Goldberg as such nominee for director of the Company, and Mr. Vita and Abbott have agreed to vote all of the Common Shares and/or Proportionate Voting Shares and/or any other voting securities of the Company beneficially owned, or over which control or direction is exercised, by Mr. Vita and Mr. Abbott in favor of Philip Goldberg's election for director.
+On June 11, 2021, in connection with the Company's acquisition of Green Leaf Medical LLC, the Company, Philip Goldberg, Kevin Goldberg, Nicholas Vita and Michael Abbott entered into a Nominating Rights and Voting Agreement (the "Voting Agreement"), pursuant to which, among other things, the parties agreed that: (i) Philip Goldberg and Kevin Goldberg are entitled to designate a nominee to serve as director of the Company, and (ii) Nicholas Vita and Michael Abbott agree to cause all of the Common Shares and/or Proportionate Voting Shares and/or any other voting securities of the Company beneficially owned, or over which control or direction is exercised, by Mr. Vita and Mr. Abbott, respectively, to be voted for such nominee.
+Philip Goldberg was previously nominated to serve as a director of the Company pursuant to the Voting Agreement.
+Philip Goldberg resigned as a director in June 2023, and a successor director nominee has not been designated pursuant to the Voting Agreement.